 And in terms of e-Commerce 2020, it seems easy to find people who can talk the talk.
 But, it’s much harder to find people who walk the walk.

-As a business that does both, we wanted to reflect on what e-Commerce 2020 has taught us.
-Because in those lessons, you may well find some tips you can use for your own online business.
+As a business which does both, we wanted to reflect on what e-Commerce 2020 has taught us.
+Among our lessons learned, you may find tips you can use for your own online business.

 Lesson #1 - Getting the e-Commerce basics right still matters

-Many pundits like to bang on about the cutting edge of technology and the future as being AI or AR or some other acronym driven.
+Many pundits like to bang on about the cutting edge of technology and the future as being driven by AI, AR or some other acronym.

-But our number one lesson in e-Commerce is you can’t do the advanced selling stuff until you’ve got the basics of e-Commerce working.
+But our number one lesson in e-Commerce is you can’t do the advanced selling stuff until you’ve got the basics right.

 Do the basics.
-It’s really simple.
-As per our how to start selling online guide, there are 3 basic tasks you always need to do first :-
+It’s that simple.
+As per our how to start selling online guide, there are 3 areas to focus on :-

 Examples of not getting the e-Commerce basics right

-We’ll share a quick story to bring this to life.
-We were doing some online Christmas shopping recently.
-And we found examples of businesses selling online, but not getting the basics right.
+A quick Christmas shopping story of businesses selling online, but not getting the basics right.

-We ordered a couple of gifts for friends and family.
+We recently ordered some gifts for friends and family.
 One site here in Australia and another based overseas.
 These were orders from sites with good-looking product pages.
-And, what seemed like clear and well thought out online store websites.
+And, what seemed like clear and well-designed store websites.

 We emailed them to understand why, and still haven’t heard back from them.
 Yes, they cancelled the payment and refunded us.
-But, both cases, lost sales.
+But, in both cases, they lost sales.

 Terrible customer experience.

 We won’t go back to either site.
 Because if you can’t take an order, then why would we trust you with our shopping needs?
-And in fact, we would actively tell people not to use those sites.
+And in fact, we’d actively tell people not to use those sites.

 The basics can be tough

-We remember the first online shop we launched, and when it started to take off.
-The order to delivery process was really clunky and manual.
+We remember when the first online shop we launched started to take off.
+The order to delivery process was clunky and manual.
 Orders arrived via email from Magento.
-And someone then had to manually key orders from Magento into SAP. (and as we’ve shared before, you know the reason it’s called SAP, right?
-Because, it SAPs the energy of anyone who has to use it.)
+And someone then had to manually key orders from Magento into SAP.
+(And as we’ve shared before, you know the reason it’s called SAP, right?
+Because it SAPs the energy of anyone who has to use it.)

-Longer-term, we did eventually manage to automate the transfer of order data from Magento, directly into SAP.
+Longer-term, we did eventually manage to automate the data transfer from Magento, directly into SAP.
 That wasn’t a glamorous project.
 We needed some advanced IT skills to solve it.
-But when we did it made a huge difference to the customer experience, and to the workload on the customer service team.
+But when we did, it made a huge difference to the customer experience, and to the workload on the customer service team.

 Lesson #2 - E-Commerce needs more substance than style

-We’ve spent quite a lot of time working with big global organisations.
-And in them, we frequently come across what we call the “centre of attention” style leader.
+We’ve spent a lot of time working with big global organisations.
+And you often find in them what we call the “centre of attention” style leader.

 They like telling people what to do, and love spending time with agencies.
 Their biggest concern is keeping the Most Important Person happy.
 And that’s their boss, not the customer.